MicrosoftDocs/Hololens/hololens/hololens-commercial-features.md

 manager: skerewa
 appliesto:
 - HoloLens 2
-keywords: HoloLens, commercial, features, mdm, mobile device management, kiosk mode
+keywords: HoloLens, commercial, features, mdm, mobile device management, kiosk mode, applications, identity
 ---

 # What can HoloLens 2 do for you?